 I wanted the apartment to have a clean, fresh, modern, and calm feel with optimized storage to reduce clutter.
 I had most of my finishes and materials selected before starting the renovation, which made everything that much easier.
-I got two matches initially and then worked with Sweeten to line up more so I had more bids to compare and contractors to meet.
-I met with four contractors and after much deliberation, I decided to go with Sweeten Experts Andrey and Igor.
+I got two matches initially and then worked with Sweeten to line up more so I had more bids to compare.
+I met with four contractors and after much deliberation, I decided to go with this Sweeten general contractor.

-Andrey completely understood my vision and desired style for the apartment.
+The one I chose completely understood my vision and desired style for the apartment.
 I asked him at one of our first meetings if there was anything that I hadn’t included in the scope of the renovation that I should have, and he immediately mentioned skim coating the walls and ceilings.
-The thought had never crossed my mind, but Andrey pointed out the bowed beams on the ceiling and uneven surface on the walls.
+The thought had never crossed my mind, but he pointed out the bowed beams on the ceiling and uneven surface on the walls.
 He educated me on why it was the best route to make this impactful update.

 From the start, I knew that it would be difficult to darken the maple floors.
 Maple is a notoriously difficult wood to introduce stain, and I could tell from a preliminary search on Google just how hard it would be to accomplish.
-Andrey and his team did not back down from this challenge.
-They tried to go the normal route of staining first, and after the first round of testing and samples we knew this would not give the desired result.
-Andrey investigated different dyes and proper techniques for mixing the dyes and application.
+My contractor and his team did not back down from this challenge.
+They tried to go the normal route of staining first, and after the first round of testing and samples, we knew this would not give the desired result.
+They investigated different dyes and proper techniques for mixing the dyes and application.
 After some trial and error (and lots of labor), the floors turned out great!

-In addition, Andrey re-built the bed loft platform out of the same maple flooring to match (as it was previously just plywood).
+To match my floors, my contractor re-built the bed loft platform out of the same maple flooring (as it was previously just plywood).
 He integrated a better storage solution under the bed loft, creating three bays to store off-season clothes and a folding table and chairs for extra guests.
 He also installed shoe molding and base molding throughout.
-In the bed loft area, after removing an existing closet, Andrey created a built-in desk nook.
+In the bed loft area, after removing an existing closet, he created a built-in desk nook.

 In the kitchen, the existing stove was quite small at 24” and I really like to cook and wanted a standard size range.
-Replacing the range proved difficult as the existing cabinetry configuration did not allow for a range with 30” in width.
-With some creativity, Igor came up with the solution by notching out the cabinets by a half inch on either side, shifting one cabinet down, and making it into a cookbook shelf at my request.
-This allowed me to get a full size Samsung 30” gas range.
+Replacing the range proved difficult as the existing cabinetry configuration did not allow for a range with 30” of width.
+With some creativity, my contractor came up with the solution by notching out the cabinets by a half inch on either side, shifting one cabinet down, and making it into a cookbook shelf at my request.
+This allowed me to get a full-size Samsung 30” gas range.

-In addition to new countertops, I updated the kitchen with a new sink, faucet, dishwasher, refrigerator, marble backsplash, and new under-cabinet lighting.
-Andrey and Igor came up with another great idea to add a soffit on top of the kitchen cabinets to finish off the look.
-The kitchen lighting was also replaced from three pendants to one large rectangular lantern pendant.
+The kitchen was also updated with a new sink, faucet, dishwasher, refrigerator, marble backsplash, and new under-cabinet lighting.
+My contractor came up with another great idea to add a soffit on top of the kitchen cabinets to finish off the look.
+The kitchen lighting was replaced, swapping out three pendants for one large lantern pendant.

 In the bathroom, the fact that the bathtub was too short for its location really bugged me.
 There also was a very odd triangular corner which I thought was a terrible waste of space.
-Working with Andrey, I am so pleased with how the bathroom turned out.
-It feels like a mini-spa.
-Andrey squared off the triangular corner and broke through the wall to the exterior hallway making the triangular corner into a linen closet accessed right outside the bathroom.
-I added a drop-in tub that fit the space better and opened it all up by replacing the shower curtain with a glass shower screen.
+Working with my contractor, I am so pleased with how the bathroom turned out.
+It feels like a mini spa.
+He squared off the triangular corner and broke through the wall to the exterior hallway, making the triangular corner into a linen closet that’s accessible right outside the bathroom.
+I added a drop-in tub that fits the space better and opened it up by replacing the shower curtain with a glass shower panel.
 The tinted shower tile gives the otherwise all-white bathroom a refreshing pop of color.
 New shower lighting highlights the unique color of the tile.
-The fixtures are from Kohler as is the vanity.
+The fixtures are from Kohler, as is the vanity.

-Andrey and Igor came up with a great idea for closets and went with larger 8 foot closet doors to make the space feel more expansive and draw your eye up to the beams.
+My contractor came up with a great idea for closets and went with larger 8-foot closet doors to make the space feel more expansive and draw your eye up to the beams.
 We replaced all the doors with single panel doors and simple chrome hardware.
-Two closets were customized by California Closets while Andrey and his team built shelving in the other two closets.
+Two closets were customized by California Closets while the contractor and his team built shelving in the other two closets.

-Andrey also built a cover for the AC/heat unit in the living room, with the front panel mimicking the same style as the bathroom sink vanity.
-Andrey even took the time to come back to the apartment to mount the TV properly when a handyman I’d hired had an issue mounting it into a steel stud.
+They also built a cover for the AC/heat unit in the living room, with the front panel mimicking the same style as the bathroom sink vanity.
+And he even took the time to come back to the apartment to mount the TV properly when a handyman I’d hired had an issue mounting it into a steel stud.

-For a first-time renovator, Sweeten, along with Andrey and Igor made the process pretty painless.
-Andrey takes great pride in his work, and as a client, I could not be happier with my experience working with him and Igor.
-Yes, there were delays (as there always are), but Andrey was incredibly communicative and was able to handle my nerves and constant questions.
-Andrey and Igor are perfectionists and true craftsmen, and I could not be more pleased with their work.
-Everyone who comes to see the apartment sees the quality from how the tile is laid in the bathroom to how the floors are re-done, and I owe it all to Andrey and Igor and Sweeten.
+For a first-time renovator, Sweeten made the process pretty painless.
+My contractor takes great pride in his work, and as a client, I could not be happier with my experience working with him.
+Yes, there were delays (as there always are), but he was incredibly communicative and was able to handle my nerves and constant questions.
+He and his team are perfectionists and true craftsmen, and I could not be more pleased with their work.
+Everyone who comes to see the apartment sees the quality of how the tile is laid in the bathroom to how the floors are re-done, and I owe it all to my Sweeten contractor.